voltrue2/gracenode-server/README.md

                 "secureOptions": "to prevent POODDLE exploit give SSL_OP_NO_SSLv3",  https only "port": port number,
                 "host": host name or IP address,
-                "controllerPath": path to controller directory,
+                "urlPrefix": optional prefix in the URL to be ignored when routing requests "controllerPath": path to controller directory,
 		"trailingSlash": true/false // if true is given, trailing slash in request URLs are enforced "ignored": ['name of ignored URI'...],
                 "error": {